tatarchm/academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a research scientist at the Bosch Center For AI in Renningen.
-Prior to that, I've worked on my PhD at the Freiburg University supervised by Prof. Dr.-Ing.
+From 2016 till 2020 I worked on my PhD at the Freiburg University supervised by Prof. Dr.-Ing.
 Thomas Brox.
-My research there was mostly concerned with 3D deep learning.
 In 2017 I interned at the Intel Intelligent Systems Lab with Dr. Vladlen Koltun.
 I received my MSc in Computer Science from the University of Freiburg in 2015, and a BSc in Applied Mathematics from Russian State Technological University 'MATI' in 2011.